The Long Run (album): Critical reception

 In 1979 Rolling Stone wrote, "Overall, The Long Run is a synthesis of previous macabre Eagles motifs, with cynical new insights that are underlined by slashing rock & roll...(it) is a bitter, wrathful, difficult record, full of piss and vinegar and poisoned expectations.
 Because it’s steeped in fresh, risky material and unflinching self-examination, it’s also the Eagles’ best work in many, many years."
 The Globe and Mail determined that "the Eagles' fawning synthesis of various kinds of rock and that roll sits less well the smoother it gets."
 The New York Times stated that The Long Run "is neatly balanced among standard Eagles rockers, rather shallow social commentary, ballads and novelty numbers," and noted that the band's "mean streak" has "never been so apparent."

 Reviewing the album retrospectively in AllMusic, critic William Ruhlmann wrote that the album was a "major disappointment, even though it sold several million copies and threw off three hit singles," adding that the album "reportedly was planned as a double album before being truncated to a single disc.
 If these were the keepers, what could the rejects have sounded like?"

+Several songs on The Long Run have received particular derision from critics.
+Ruhlmann considered "The Disco Strangler", "King of Hollywood" and "Teenage Jail" to be "second-rank songs...that sounded like they couldn't have taken three hours much less three years to come up with."
+Something Else! critic Nick DeRiso similarly rated "The Disco Strangler" and "Teenage Jail" to be among the Eagles' five worst song; DeRiso described "Teenage Jail" as a "ploddingly flaccid throwaway" that was "irritating musically, unfocused lyrically, and featuring a squiggly synthesizer solo (!) from Glenn Frey."
+Uncut critic Jason Anderson said that it "seems to depict a comeuppance for yet another young woman, but the song's dirge-like nature discourages efforts to unpack the lyrics."

+Anderson felt that "King of Hollywood" matched the meanness of "The Disco Strangler", calling it "a musically plodding and lyrically scabrous portrait of a sexually predatory Hollywood producer that feels like Henley's attempt to settle scores with movie bigwigs after movie versions of Desperado and Hotel California failed to get off the ground."

+Rolling Stone rated "The Greeks Don't Want No Freaks" to be the Eagles' 37th best song, calling it an "atypically loose two-and-a-half minute homage to Sixties garage rock."
+Anderson called it "an enthusiastic homage to '60s frat rock."